The Truth About Euthanasia and Assisted Suicide (PAS)

 Euthanasia is the practice of intentionally ending a life in order to relieve pain and suffering.
 It is categorized in different ways, which include voluntary or non-voluntary (patient’s consent unavailable).

-Voluntary euthanasia is also known as “assisted suicide.”
+Voluntary euthanasia is also known as "PAS," "physician-assisted suicide," or “assisted suicide.”
 In such cases, the individual no longer wants to live and enlists the help of a medical professional in killing them.
 A recent example of this is the case of Brittany Maynard.
-Involuntary euthanasia, the most controversial form of euthanasia, is when the individual is not able to give or deny consent, the most famous example of which is the case of Terry Schiavo.
+Involuntary euthanasia, the most controversial form of euthanasia, is when the individual is not able to give or deny consent, the most famous example of which is the case of Terri Schiavo.

-As of today, Oregon, Washington, California and Vermont have Death with Dignity statutes.
+As of today, Oregon, Washington, California, Colorado, Washington D.C., and Vermont have Death with Dignity statutes.
 In Montana, physician-assisted dying is legal by State Supreme Court ruling.
 Much lobbying and support for euthanasia is spurred by Compassion & Choices (formerly known as The Hemlock Society).
 They are continuing to fight to have a Death with Dignity Bill considered in Indiana legislature.

 Euthanasia and assisted suicide threaten elderly, sick and disabled persons, often masked by euphemisms such as “aid in dying” and “death with dignity.”
-Both euthanasia and abortion are based on a view of man that lacks dignity.
-The Pro-life Community views all life as precious, whether it is that of the elderly, the mentally ill, or even the preborn.
+Both euthanasia and abortion are based on a view of humankind that lacks dignity.
+The pro-life community views all life as precious, whether it is that of the elderly, the mentally ill, or even the preborn.

 Euthanasia is dangerous in practice for a variety of reasons.

 In many places where euthanasia has been approved, psychiatric evaluation is not required, leading to the deaths of some depressed or mentally ill patients who would have wanted to live had they received appropriate treatment.